 The following nominees have been designated by the Nominating Committee and are proposed by the Board of Directors for election at the Annual Meeting.
 The shares represented by properly executed Proxies will, unless authority to vote is withheld, be voted in favor of these persons.
-In the election of directors, each shareholder may vote his shares cumulatively by multiplying the number of shares he is entitled to vote by the number of directors to be elected.
-This product shall be the number of votes the shareholder may cast for one nominee or by distributing this number of votes among any number of nominees.
-If a shareholder withholds authority for one or more nominees and does not direct otherwise, the total number of votes that the shareholder is entitled to cast will be distributed equally among the remaining nominees.
-Should any of these nominees be unable to accept the nomination, the shares voted in favor of the nominee will be voted for such other persons as the Board of Directors shall nominate.
+Each share of Common Stock entitles the record holder thererof to one vote upon each matter to be voted on at the Annual Meeting.
+Shares for which the holder has elected to withhold the vote (including broker non-votes) on a matter will count as shares present for purposes of determining a quorum, but will not be included in determining the number of votes cast with respect to a matter.
+Should any of these nominees be unable to accept the nomination, the shares voted in favor of the nominee will be voted for such other person, if any, as the Board of Directors shall nominate.
 Each director is elected to hold office until the next Annual Meeting of Shareholders and until his successor is elected and qualified.